 9 Fascinating Facts About IPA Beers

 India pale ales—a.k.a.
 IPAs—have held an important place in the history of beer manufacturing and distribution since the 18th century.
 IPAs have helped establish trade monopolies, influenced the way beer is flavored around the globe, and kicked off the modern craft beer movement.
 Today, the style is one of the most popular in the entire industry—whether you want something bitter and abrasive or sweet and tangy, chances are your local brewery will have an IPA that fits whatever your palate desires.
 And if you just so happen to want your IPA to be brewed with some of your favorite breakfast cereal, you'll probably be able to find that, too.
-Celebrate National IPA Day on August 5, 2021 with nine fun facts about the beer you either love to hate … or hate to love.
+So celebrate National Beer Day on April 7, 2022, with nine fun facts about the beer you either love to hate … or hate to love.

 1. No one knows who invented the first IPA.